ArtCenter1/omnitrade-terminal/project_management/password_reset_enhancement_plan.md

   - Implement on frontend or via API gateway/middleware.

 - **CAPTCHA:**
-  - Add CAPTCHA (e.g., Google reCAPTCHA) to the reset request form to prevent abuse.
+  - ~~Add CAPTCHA (e.g., Google reCAPTCHA) to the reset request form to prevent abuse.~~
+  - **NOTE (2025-04-11): CAPTCHA implementation deferred.
+No permanent site/domain available for registration at this time.
+Revisit when project is deployed to a permanent domain.**

 - **Audit Logging:**
   - Log reset requests and completions for security audits.